 I drove out after work, Thurs.
 Camped at the trailhead about 11 pm or so and did a truck bivvy.

 I woke up a little later than I intended.
 A hectic work week and a late arrival meant I needed the sleep.

 A BLM ranger pulled up to the trailhead.
-He asked where I was headed.
-He paused and said “You know.
+He asked where I planned to hike.
+He paused and said, “You know.
 That’s an ambitious schedule.
-A little tricky getting into the other canyon, too.” .
-He also said, “I could spend six months in the canyon you are going into right now”.
+A little tricky getting into the other canyon, too.”.
+He also said, “I could spend six months in the canyon you are going into right now.”

 I modified the trip on the fly.
 I’d do an out and back in the canyon.
 The total mileage would be a little less total but probably a lot less precarious.

 Most importantly?
 I was able to see why that BLM ranger spoke so well of the canyon.
 It was one of the most beautiful canyons I’ve even been in.
 Once in the canyon proper and below the rim, I saw no human footprints but my own.
 It was an isolated and gorgeous canyon.
 The canyon was what every backcountry experience should be like.

 To hike out and back in the canyon was not a consolation..it was a fortuitous decision.